-Bonivard and his fellow inmates (many of whom didn’t survive) weren’t Chillon’s only prisoners.
-During a devastating plague in 1348, Jews from the nearby town of Villeneuve were imprisoned and tortured here, blamed for causing the Black Death by poisoning the wells and food in order to destroy Christianity.
+Bonivard and his fellow inmates (many of whom didn’t survive) weren’t the dungeon’s only prisoners.
+During a devastating plague in 1348, Jewish townsfolk from nearby Villeneuve were imprisoned and tortured here.
+They were blamed for causing the Black Death by poisoning the wells and food in order to destroy Christianity.
 Their captivity is a horror that doesn’t bear thinking about, except we do need to think about it, to acknowledge that this kind of ignorance and cruelty can occur.

 A romantic attraction

 Unlike Chillon’s many prisoners, I had the freedom to shake off the chill of the dungeon and leave the cellar behind.
-Before I emerged into the sunlight, however, I wondered if it was the castle’s grim history that had inspired Lord Byron and so many others?
-Or was it Chillon’s medieval beauty, highlighted against the stunning backdrop of Lake Geneva and the Alps?
+As I emerged into the sunlight of a courtyard I wondered if it was the castle’s grim history that had inspired Lord Byron and so many others?
+Or was it Chillon’s medieval beauty, highlighted against the stunning backdrop of Lake Geneva and the Alps, that captured their imagination?

-Some say it’s both, the grim and the glorious wrestling in some sort of irresistible tangle.
-Whatever the reason, the Castle of Chillon continues to cast its spell over travellers and artists alike.
+Maybe it was both, the grim and the glorious wrestling in some sort of irresistible tangle.
+Whatever the reason, the Castle of Chillon continues to cast its spell today.

-While I was slightly obsessed with the dungeon, there is so much more to see at Chillon Castle.
+While I was slightly obsessed with the dungeon, there is so much more to see.
 Highlights include the three courtyards and four impressive Great Halls once used for banquets by the Savoys.
-One room not to miss is the Camera Domini, which was for the private use of the Duke of Savoy; don’t miss its faded 14th-century murals.
+One room not to miss is the Camera Domini, which was for the private use of the Duke of Savoy.
+Particularly beautiful are the room’s faded 14th-century murals.

-There is a Weapon’s Room and the castle defences to explore with their sentry walk and double ramparts.
+There is a Weapon’s Room and the castle defences are well worth exploring with their sentry walk and double ramparts.
 The Peter II Room contains an exhibit about the history of the Savoys, and the gift shop is 100 years old.

 Get a free brochure and room-to-room guide at the entrance desk.

-To get from Montreux to Chillon Castle by bus you can take VMC bus no. 201 from the train station to the Veytaux stop.
+- To get from Montreux to Chillon Castle by bus you can take VMC bus no. 201 from the train station to the Veytaux bus stop.

-To get to Chillon Castle from Geneva, take the train to Montreux and follow the above suggestions.
+- Geneva to Chillon Castle: Take the train from Geneva to Montreux and follow the above suggestions.

-Why not a historic paddle steamer?
+- By boat: Why not sail on a historic paddle steamer?
 This is how Mark Twain did it, and it must be the most romantic way to visit the Castle of Chillon.
 During high season there are departures from Lausanne, Vevey, Montreux and Villeneuve.
 Boat stop: Chillon.
 To catch the boat back, the dock is just beside the castle.
 Check out the CGN website for details.